davidroeca/web-app-orchestration-talk/talk/talk.rst

     * Definition: a proxy server that makes downstream requests to other servers and returns a response on behalf of the other servers
-    * To the browser it's talking to localhost, when in fact its request is being forwarded by the reverse proxy to the docker container running the development server
+    * To the browser it's talking to localhost, when in fact its request is being forwarded by the reverse proxy to the development server

 ----